 Why Trust GearLab

 Our e-bike test was led by Joshua Hutchens.
-Hutchens is GearLab's Senior Bike Review Editor and lover of two-wheeled things.
+Hutchens is GearLab's Senior Bike Review Editor and lover of all things two-wheeled.
 He is a lifelong bicycle commuter with a storied history in the bicycle industry.
 He commutes in all weather and appreciates the reliability and durability of commuter bikes.
 A resident of Lake Tahoe for more than a decade, Hutchens is proud to call the Sierra Nevadas home and enjoys the 400-plus miles of single track accessible from his house.
 His current commute includes bicycle paths, city roads, single-track, and gravel roads.
 A former racer, mechanic, shop owner, and bike park founder, Joshua now moonlights as a mountain bike coach.
 He has tested over 100 bikes for GearLab since 2017 and is meticulous about the details.

 Analysis and Test Results